 According to new research, despite their success and widespread usage in today’s marketing landscape, few social media users purchase goods promoted online by influencers (other sources disagree with this conclusion), and most actively avoid sponsored posts that seem uninformative or don’t speak to their particular interests.

 Users in the United States were polled on their online engagement patterns and what motivates them to follow influencer accounts on social media.
 It was discovered that the majority of social media users (58 percent) have never purchased influencer-promoted goods and have no plans to do so in the future, although influencer reviews and endorsements are considered useful to consumers when making purchasing decisions.

-Instead, according to the study, most social media users are attracted to influencers who are subject matter experts who provide detailed, insightful content about a common interest.
-Subject matter experts (34 percent), business leaders (29 percent), and wellness experts (28 percent) are the most prominent influencers, according to the study, indicating that influencers with specialized, niche followings are more likely to reach followers and grow communities.
+Instead, according to the study, most social media users are attracted to influencers who are subject-matter experts who provide detailed, insightful content about a common interest.
+Subject-matter experts (34 percent), business leaders (29 percent), and wellness experts (28 percent) are the most prominent influencers, indicating that influencers with specialized, niche followings are more likely to reach followers and grow successful communities.

 Micro-influencer, or brand ambassadors with less than 10,000 followers, are frequently recognized by marketers as a cost-effective alternative to collaborating with influencers with larger followings, according to the report (and higher fees).
 According to the report, the majority of people who follow influencers (55 percent) say they usually follow brand ambassadors with fewer than 50,000 followers, confirming that most social media users choose to engage with influencers who specialize in niche subjects and interests.